HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- We use a workflow of standard image processing functions to get from an image to a measurement.
+- Connected component analysis (the label function) was used to assign each connected region of a mask a unique integer value.
+This produces an instance segmentation from a semantic segmentation.
+- Erosion and dilation filters were used to correct the instance segmentation.
+Erosion was used to separate individual nuclei.
+Dilation (or expansion) was used to return the nuclei to their (approximate) original size.
+- Partial nuclei at the image edges can be removed with the clear_border function.
+- The napari-skimage-regionprops plugin can be used to interactively examine the nuclei shapes.

-- The Napari console can be used to test various functions and develop the workflow.
+- The Python console can be used to automate and save the image analysis pipeline.

-- The console's save and load functions allow to create a reproducible image processing workflow.

 ::::::::::::::::::::::::::::::::::::::::::::::::